lucas-flowers/snutree2/README.txt

 All configuration is done in YAML (or JSON) files.
 In the terminal, these files can be included with ``--config`` flags.
-Configuration files listed later override those that came earlier.
+Configuration files listed later override those that came earlier and command line options override all configuration files.

-Below are all the available options.
+Below are all of the available options along with descriptions in the comments and default values where applicable.

 General
 -------